Are Ghost Peppers Genetically Modified?

 Growing ghost peppers isn’t easy, especially when you’re trying to get maximum heat from the chili.
 Ghost peppers require specific humidity and heat levels that few climates offer, making growing this type of pepper a challenge without the necessary setup and equipment.

-Where Did Ghost Peppers Come From?
+Where Do Ghost Peppers Come From Originally?

 Bhut Jolokia